YVCHV/unlocker-v2.1/README.md

 GPIO7  - sensor of water BATHROOM
 GPIO12 - sensor of movement
-CSI    - camera I, II, III (which will divide by rooms in your SMART flat/house
+CSI    - camera I, II, III (which will divide by rooms in your SMART flat/house)

-Instructions to get the full script
+Instructions to get the full script:
 1. DONATE ME 25 dollars or more via visa or mastercard
 IBAN: UA693220010000026007330081270
 2. Send me a message with a photo of receipt